Post-credits scene: History

 Post-credits scenes may have their origins in encores, an additional performance added to the end of staged shows in response to audience applause.
-Opera encores were common practice in the 19th century, but fell out of favor in the 1920s due to rising emphasis on dramatic storytelling rather than vocal performance.
+Opera encores were common practice in the 19th century, when the story was often interrupted so a singer could repeat an aria, but fell out of favor in the 1920s due to rising emphasis on dramatic storytelling rather than vocal performance.

 The first general release film to feature a post-credits scene is The Silencers, released in March 1966.
 The scene depicts lead character Matt Helm (played by Dean Martin) lying shirtless on what appears to be a rotating sofa along with 10 scantily-clad women.
 He kisses two women before rubbing his face and muttering, "Oh my god."
 During the scene, text overlays reads "Coming Up Next" and "Matt Helm Meets Lovey Kravezit."

 In 1979, The Muppet Movie uses a framing device in which the characters themselves watch the movie unfold in a theater.
 During the credits, the Muppets get up from their seats, talk to each other and joke around (thus incentivizing the real audience to stick around and see what happens next).
 In the final moment after the credits, Animal yells at the audience to "GO HOME!" before sighing "buh-bye" and passing out from exhaustion.

 The use of such scenes gained popularity throughout the 1980s at the end of comedy films.
 In 1980, Airplane! ended with a callback to an abandoned taxicab passenger who was not a primary character.
-Enhanced application continued in 1985 with Young Sherlock Holmes (see below) and August 1987, in Masters of the Universe Skeletor's head emerges from the water at the bottom of the pit, saying "I'll be back!"
+Enhanced application continued in 1985 with Young Sherlock Holmes (see below); in Masters of the Universe (1987), Skeletor's head emerges from the water at the bottom of the pit, saying "I'll be back!"
 The Muppet Movie also began a trend of using such scenes to break the fourth wall, even when much of the rest of the film had kept it intact.
 The scenes were often used as a form of metafiction, with characters showing an awareness that they were at the end of a film, and sometimes telling the audience directly to leave the theatre.
-Films using this technique include Ferris Bueller's Day Off (in which the title character frequently broke the fourth wall during the film) and the musical remake of The Producers.
+Films using this technique include Ferris Bueller's Day Off (in which the title character frequently breaks the fourth wall during the film) and the musical remake of The Producers.
 The post-credits scene in the latter film also includes a cameo appearance by Producers screenwriter Mel Brooks.

 Post-credits scenes also appeared on the long-running television show Mystery Science Theater 3000, introduced in the 1990 episode Rocket Attack U.S.A., continuing until the end of the series.
 With few exceptions, they highlighted moments from the films that were either particularly nonsensical or had simply caught the writers' attention.